Service-Design-Studio/1d-final-project-2023-sds-2023-team-08/frontend-webapp/DBS/DBSREADME.md

 15. Back at the homepage, navigate to the Recent Transaction page. <br>
 16. Click on the tab 'Fund Transfer Dispute Transactions'. <br>
 17. You will see the status of the FTD.
-There are 5 statuses: <br>
+There are 6 statuses: <br>

   - Awaiting Action - Awaiting for recipient's action.
   - Action Required - By the recipient.
 Will be seen on their account.
   - Resolved - FTD has been resolved by recipient.
   - Refuted - FTD has been refuted by recipient.
   - Pending DBS - Pending DBS action.
+  - Withdrawn - FTD has been withdrawn by sender

 Recepient actions